 We are committed to having knowledgeable, experienced, trained personnel regularly inspect our pipelines for any potential leaks or anomalies.
 The design, construction, operation, inspection and maintenance of our operating pipelines are subject to state and federal regulations, including the Congressional Pipeline Inspection, Protection, Enforcement and Safety Act of 2006.

-We review publicly available data, that the pipeline industry reports to the PHMSA, with the continued goal of reducing public safety incidents and taking proactive steps to prevent such similar incidents.
+We review publicly available data that the pipeline industry reports to the PHMSA, participate in benchmarking studies, and engage in peer-to-peer reviews with other utilities with the goal of continuously improving our safety programs in order to reduce public safety incidents and taking proactive steps to prevent such incidents.

 When building gas pipelines, we consistently meet or exceed national standards for construction and safety and work closely with local emergency responders to ensure there is a safe, coordinated response in the event a pipeline incident should occur.